 Growing up, Sam played soccer, which built a strong aerobic base that would later serve him well in endurance sports.
 Even though he did not participate in swimming, cycling or running when he was younger, he felt the pull after seeing friends and family members enjoying triathlon.
 Very quickly, he became hooked.

 Since venturing into triathlon, Sam has found it to be a useful outlet for his passion for adventure, physical and mental challenges.
-In addition to Iron-distance triathlon, Sam has participated in trail-running, road-running and obstacle course races.
+In addition to long-distance triathlon, Sam has participated in trail-running, road-running and obstacle course races.

 Sam’s experience in the sport took a dramatic leap forward in 2016, when he decided to celebrate his college graduation by completing a self-designed triathlon across the United States.
 Known as “TriAmerica2016,” Sam’s journey took him from Virginia to California, which resulted in a 105-mile swim, 3,030-mile bike, and 771-mile run.
 In addition to the mere physical feat, Sam also was able to raise funds for the Lustgarten Foundation, a leading pancreatic cancer foundation.